holochain/nomad-server/README.md

 ```

 The public certificate should be stored as
-[nomad-agent-ca.pem](nomad-agent-ca.pem) which will then be coppied over to the
+[nomad-agent-ca.pem](nomad-agent-ca.pem) which will then be copied over to the
 servers as part of this workflow.
 The key should also be saved in this stack
 but as a secret.